masternerdguy/helia/README.md

 2. Replace the files in the `$web` container of the `heliaalphafrontend` storage account with the new files under the `dist` folder - the easiest way is to just use Azure Storage Explorer which takes ~1 minute.

 # Deployment Process (alpha, backend)
 Deploying the backend is less trivial than the frontend.
-Currently, the only way to run go code in an Azure app service is to use a docker container hosted in some kind of docker registry.
+Currently, the only way to run go code in an Azure app service is to use a podman container hosted in some kind of podman registry.
 For privacy reasons, the `helia-backend-engine` app service was configured to pull from the `heliaalpharegistry` Azure Container Registry automatically.
-Whenever a new docker image was pushed, a deployment occured.
+Whenever a new podman image was pushed, a deployment occured.
 Be aware that this would result in a sudden restart, so it was critical to perform a clean shutdown using the `Save and Shutdown` endpoint, allow it to complete, and then manually stop the app service before the deployment.
 Otherwise, players would lose progress and players don't tend to like that.

 Given the above, performing a backend deployment could be done by:

 0. Perform a clean shutdown, wait for it to complete, and then manually stop the app service.
 1. Take a backup of the production database, just in case.
-2. Run `build-docker-alpha.sh` to build the docker image.
+2. Run `build-podman-alpha.sh` to build the podman image.
-3. Run `deploy-docker-alpha.sh` to push the image to Azure.
+3. Run `deploy-podman-alpha.sh` to push the image to Azure.
 Note that you will require the appropriate and correct secrets exported for this to work!
 4. Start the app service.

 It is probably best to do this outside of a container.